Can you have more than one life insurance policy?

 - Cost.
 The more cover you have, the more it will cost.
 Make sure you can afford the premiums for as long as you need the cover to last.

 - Administration.
-Multiple policies means more paperwork.
+Multiple policies mean more paperwork.
 Especially if they’re with separate insurers.

 - Check the maximum payout.
 If you have multiple policies with one insurer, you may find they have a maximum amount they’ll pay out across all your policies.
-With Vitality, this amount is £18 million, so more than enough for most people.
+With Vitality, this amount is £18 million.

 - Overinsured.
 Do you actually need the level of cover you’ll have with multiple policies?
 For some insurers, high levels of cover are a red flag.
 You may need to explain why you need this level of cover.